 But just because a writer has done good previously, does that mean that everything they write is automatically good?
 Does it mean they are incapable of making a mistake?
 Does it mean we should clap and say “It can’t be a mistake.
 This person wrote it!
 Clearly, history got it wrong!”

 That is an incredibly dangerous way to look at things, I’d say.
 If that is our logic here, why do we get angry at George Lucas for The Phantom Menace?
-Surely that movie is good, since it was made by George Lucas, and he made The Empire Strikes Back!
+Surely that movie is good, since it was written by George Lucas, and he wrote the story for The Empire Strikes Back!

 Do you see my point?